2i2c-org/2i2c-org.github.io/content/collaborate/index.md

 ## Pitch a project or grant

-Our team is always looking our for opportunities to collaborate and learn from others in order to have an impact.
+Our team is always looking out for opportunities to collaborate and learn from others in order to have an impact.
 Sometimes these can even lead to new grant ideas or ongoing projects.
 If you have an idea for collaboration that is aligned with our mission, and that would benefit from our skills and perspective, please send an email to [`partnerships@2i2c.org`](mailto:partnerships@2i2c.org) and we can discuss.